 Visiting Southern African and not going on safari would be a waste.
-For the best game viewing in Zambia, head to Lower Zambezi National Park and consider staying in a bush camp retreat like I did.
+For the best game viewing in Zambia, head to Lower Zambezi National Park and consider staying in a bush camp retreat as I did.
 If you’re in Zimbabwe, visit Hwange National Park – the perfect option for those with time on their hands, located as it is 100km south of the Falls.
-Alternatively, the wildlife-packed Chobe National Park in neighbouring Botswana is just an hour’s drive from Vic Falls.
+Alternatively, the wildlife-packed Chobe National Park in neighboring Botswana is just an hour’s drive from Vic Falls.

-Sunset Cruise on Zambezi
+Sunset Cruise on the Zambezi

 Sunset cruises are the perfect way to relax after a day filled with Victoria Falls Activities.

 Victoria Falls Accommodation

 There are many options for accommodation around the Victoria Falls area.
 With lodging options like hotels, hostels, backpackers, campsites, guesthouses, and resorts, you’ll be spoilt for choices for a variety of budgets and tastes.